Businessplan.Earlylight.io | Updated: Feb 2026

 • Contact 2-3 Chinese BSFL suppliers for samples and private-label terms.

-• Stand up QuickBooks, accounting workflows, and liability insurance including biodigester coverage.
+• Stand up QuickBooks, accounting workflows, and liability insurance including pilot site coverage.

 • Hire part-time operations assistant contractor (~$5K/month).

-• Conduct initial Bleiblerville site visit for biodigester feasibility and BSF integration constraints.
+• Conduct initial Bleiblerville site visit for module feasibility and BSF integration constraints.

 Week 2 (Feb 24-Mar 2)